cschotte/azure-maps-mcp/README.md

 # 🗺️ Azure Maps MCP Server

-**Supercharge your AI applications with world-class geospatial intelligence!**

-A cutting-edge Model Context Protocol (MCP) server that bridges the gap between Large Language Models and enterprise-grade **Azure Maps** services.
-This serverless solution transforms any LLM into a powerful geospatial assistant capable of sophisticated geographic analysis, routing optimization, and location intelligence.
+Make any MCP-compatible AI agent location-aware with Azure Maps—search, routes, boundaries, IP geolocation, and static maps in one serverless package.

+This project implements a Model Context Protocol (MCP) server on Azure Functions (isolated worker, .NET 9).
+It exposes a compact, pragmatic set of tools that map directly to Azure Maps capabilities, so agents can geocode, analyze coordinates, compute routes/matrices/ranges, render images, validate IPs, and look up countries—securely and at scale.

 > [!IMPORTANT]
-> The **Azure Maps MCP Server** is currently in preview.
-You can expect changes prior to the MCP server becoming generally available.
-> You should avoid using this MCP server preview in production apps.
+> This MCP server is in preview.
+APIs, tool schemas, and behavior may change.
+Avoid production use.

-## 🚀 Why Choose Azure Maps MCP Server?
+## 🚀 Why choose this MCP server

-### **Enterprise-Grade Geospatial AI**
-Transform your AI applications with Microsoft's world-class mapping platform.
-Built on Azure's global infrastructure, this MCP server delivers the same geospatial intelligence that powers Microsoft products used by billions worldwide.

-### **Serverless & Scalable Architecture**
+### Built on Azure Maps
+Tap into Microsoft’s global mapping platform with modern SDKs for search, routing, rendering, and geolocation.

+### Serverless and scalable
-Built on Azure Functions with automatic scaling, pay-per-use pricing, and zero infrastructure management.
-Deploy once and handle everything from prototype to production scale seamlessly.
+Runs on Azure Functions with automatic scaling and pay-per-use economics.
+Zero infrastructure to manage.

-### **Rich Geospatial Capabilities**
-- 🎯 **Precision Geocoding**: Convert any address worldwide to coordinates with confidence scores
+### Focused capabilities
+- 🎯 Geocoding and reverse geocoding with optional admin boundaries
+- 🛣️ Directions, route matrices, reachable range (isochrones)
-- 🛣️ **Advanced Routing**: Multi-modal routing with real-time traffic and optimization
+- �️ Static map rendering with markers and paths
-- 🗺️ **Dynamic Map Generation**: Create publication-ready maps with custom styling
-- 🌍 **Global IP Intelligence**: Instant geolocation from IPv4/IPv6 addresses
+- � IP geolocation and validation (IPv4/IPv6)
-- 📊 **Comprehensive Country Data**: Deep demographic, economic, and cultural insights
+- 🌎 Country lookup and lightweight country search
-- 🔄 **Batch Operations**: Process thousands of locations efficiently

-### **Developer-First Experience**
+### Developer-first
-- ✅ **Plug-and-Play Integration**: Works with any MCP-compatible LLM client
+- ✅ Works with any MCP-compatible client
-- ✅ **Comprehensive Documentation**: Detailed examples and use cases
-- ✅ **Type-Safe APIs**: Built with .NET 9.0 for robust, maintainable code
+- ✅ Small, well-documented tool surface
-- ✅ **Rich Error Handling**: Detailed diagnostics and logging
+- ✅ Strong typing and validation (.NET 9)
-- ✅ **Production Ready**: Microsoft-supported with enterprise SLA
+- ✅ Clear errors with consistent JSON envelopes

-## 🎯 Perfect For
+## 🎯 Great for

 **🏢 Enterprise Applications**
 - Customer location services and store locators